-Here is another type of flame and it called oxidising as it excessive in the amount of oxygen present in the flame as it’s quantity is far greater then necessary to completely consume all available fuel.
+Here is another type of flame and it called oxidising as it is excessive in the amount of oxygen present in the flame as its quantity is far greater than necessary to completely consume all available fuel.

-A – Here we see that cold zone of normalising flame is drastically reduced.
+A – Here we see that the cold zone of normalising flame is drastically reduced.

 B – The core of the flame is very defined and is much smaller as the time of complete fuel bun is way shorter due to an increased amount of oxygen.

-C – The edge of the flame core nearing hot zone is super sharp
+C – The edge of the flame core nearing the hot zone is super sharp

 There are certain preferences in gas welding and brazing that dictate various types of flames to use depending on the type of materials that one working with, but that is a subject for another article.
 Let’s look at what happens in the gas cutting process when we try to cut with oxidizing flame.
 When you look at the image below the first of all you notice a new item on the list E – is a jet of pure oxygen that is supplied through an independent channel in the center of the nozzle.